trychlos/pwix-forms/README.md

 A package to manage forms in Meteor.

-Ideally this would be an extension of `aldeed:autoform`, but this later is not yet Meteor 3.0 compatible, while the previous `pwix:core-app.FormChecker` family was already async-ready.
+Ideally this would be an extension of `aldeed:autoform`, but this later is not (at the moment) Meteor 3.0 compatible, while the previous `pwix:core-app.FormChecker` family was already async-ready.

+It aims to provide a dynamic user interface where the user can easily see the result of his/her changes.

 ## Conceptuals